davidthomashess/spring-sandbox/README.md

 ## About the Project

-A learning effort to teach myself how to build a Spring Boot API from an Entity Relationship Diagram.
+A Spring Boot API built from an Entity Relationship Diagram.

 ## Getting Started